<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 First things first, not all health insurance plans in Texas have big, giant deductibles.
 If you are purchasing a plan on the Health Insurance Exchange it may feel like it, but there are plans that have some lower deductibles.
 Where the ACA plans get most folks is with the high maximum out of pocket values.
 The norm appears to be north of $9,000 for many of the plans that everyday Texans take a peek at.
 So let's break this down into two categories.
 The regular metal plans with Bronze, Silver, and Gold options have a wide range of deductibles and out of pocket maximums.
 The other alternative are high-deductible plans specifically designed to shift more costs over to Texans.

 High Deductible Health Plans are designed to offer more affordable monthly premiums, making them an attractive option for individuals looking to save on their health insurance costs.
 However, this comes with the trade-off of higher deductibles and out-of-pocket expenses.
 That subtle trade off of out of pocket medical costs for lower premiums can save or cost you thousands of dollars depending upon how your plan year goes.
 If you do not need much care, the premiums are lower and your medical spending stays down saving you thousands.
-But if you have a medical condition that requires treatment, the minimum deductibles on these health care plans will require you to spend thousands of dollars.
+But if you have an event like Ricky's son or a medical condition that requires treatment, the minimum deductibles on these health care plans will require you to spend thousands of dollars.

 On the other hand, low deductible health plans come with lower upfront costs for care provided as the deductible amount is lower and they usually have copays for regular services.
 This can be beneficial for individuals who anticipate needing frequent medical services for something like a chronic health condition.
 However, these plans have higher monthly premiums to compensate for the lower deductible and raise your total dollars spent for health care coverage and care received.